MeetChopra/free-tools/README.md

 ## Marketing Tools
 * [Sumo](https://sumo.com/) - The easiest way to turn your visitors into customers.
 * [Hello Bar](https://www.hellobar.com/) - Convert visitors into customers with a Hello Bar
 * [Blog Ideas Generator](https://www.hubspot.com/blog-topic-generator) - HubSpot’s free Blog Ideas Generator tool gives you a year’s worth of blog post ideas.

+## Authentication Solution
+* [MojoAuth](https://mojoauth.com/) - MojoAuth provides a free passwordless authenticaiton using Email magiclink, Email OTP, SMS OTP and WebAuthn for any web and mobile application.